Food as medicine: Pick foods to help your mood

 Delight in dark chocolate

-Yes, you read that correctly.
 If you have a sweet tooth, don’t reach for just any chocolate.
 Studies have shown that dark chocolate may help with brain function and lead to improvements in mood.
 Like other foods listed here, it’s an antioxidant and has anti-inflammatory properties.
-It contains zinc, which is linked to brain growth and function.
-Zinc also has been found to reduce the severity of depressive symptoms.6 To get the most health benefits from your chocolate, find some with 70% or more cocoa.
+And it contains zinc, which is linked to brain growth and function.
+Zinc also has been found to reduce the severity of depressive symptoms.6 To get the most health benefits from your chocolate, choose one with 70% or more cocoa.
 So, go ahead and satisfy your sweet tooth — just don’t forget that moderation is key.

-It’s important to note that what we eat is only part of what keeps us healthy.
+It’s important to note that in addition to what we eat, how we feel is impacted by many factors.
 If you have persistent feelings of sadness or a bad mood you can’t shake, talk to your doctor.
-And remember — there are resources available to you.
+And remember — there are many resources available to you.

-2Rebecca Clay, “The link between food and mental health,” Monitor on Psychology, American Psychological Association, September 2017, apa.org/monitor/2017/09/food-mental-health.
+2Rebecca Clay, “The Link Between Food and Mental Health,” Monitor on Psychology, American Psychological Association, September 2017.

-5Adrian L. Lopresti and Peter D. Drummond, “Efficacy of curcumin, and a saffron/curcumin combination for the treatment of major depression: A randomised, double-blind, placebo-controlled study,” Journal of Affective Disorders, January 2017, ncbi.nlm.nih.gov/pubmed/27723543.
+5Adrian L. Lopresti and Peter D. Drummond, “Efficacy of Curcumin, and a Saffron/Curcumin Combination for the Treatment of Major Depression: A Randomised, Double-Blind, Placebo-Controlled Study,” Journal of Affective Disorders, January 2017.

 6See note 4.